FZenji/BnQ_paint_calculator/AWS/Ticketing-System/README.md

        2. Select the `Post In` field to be `Channel`.
        3. Select the `Team` field to be the team you set up in step 1.
        4. Select the `Channel` field to be the channel you set up in step 1.
-       5. Paste your adaptive card in the `Adaptive Card` field.
+       5. Paste your adaptive card json in the `Adaptive Card` field.
        6. Click `Show all` advanced parameters.
        7. Give an ID to your card and put in into the `Card Type ID` field.
     4. Save this workflow.